 10. Invest in a small generator

-A small gas-powered motor can produce small amounts of electricity, providing you with essentials for a few hours at a stretch if power lines are down after the storm.
+A small gas-powered motor can produce small amounts of electricity, providing you with essentials for a few hours at a time if power lines are down after the storm.

 Get one before the hurricane hits: if you wait till the storm has come and gone, you’ll be looking for a generator with everyone else.
 In that case, expect very long lines and seeing empty shelves where generators used to sit in your local hardware store.
 Read more.